Human settlement: Geospatial modeling

-In the field of geospatial predictive modeling, settlements are "a city, town, village, or other agglomeration of buildings where people live and work".
+In the field of geospatial predictive modeling, a settlement is "a city, town, village, or other agglomeration of buildings where people live and work".

 The Global Human Settlement Layer (GHSL) framework produces global spatial information about the human presence on the planet over time.
-This in the form of built up maps, population density maps and settlement maps.
+This in the form of built-up maps, population density maps and settlement maps.
 This information is generated with evidence-based analytics and knowledge using new spatial data mining technologies.
 The framework uses heterogeneous data including global archives of fine-scale satellite imagery, census data, and volunteered geographic information.
 The data is processed fully automatically and generates analytics and knowledge reporting objectively and systematically about the presence of population and built-up infrastructures.
 The GHSL operates in an open and free data and methods access policy (open input, open method, open output).

 Abandonment

-The term "Abandoned populated places" is a Feature Designation Name in databases sourced by the National Geospatial-Intelligence Agency and GeoNames.
+The term "abandoned populated places" is a Feature Designation Name in databases sourced by the National Geospatial-Intelligence Agency and GeoNames.

 Sometimes the structures are still easily accessible, such as in a ghost town, and these may become tourist attractions.
 Some places that have the appearance of a ghost town, however, may still be defined as populated places by government entities.

 A town may become a ghost town because the economic activity that supported it has failed, because of a government action, such as the building of a dam that floods the town, or because of natural or human-caused disasters such as floods, uncontrolled lawlessness, or war.
 The term is sometimes used to refer to cities, towns, and neighborhoods that are still populated, but significantly less so than in years past.